 Overview

 Bento and Klaviyo represent different philosophies.
-Klaviyo is the category leader for e-commerce email marketing with deep platform integrations and advanced features.
-Bento is a modern, simpler alternative with transparent per-user pricing.
+Klaviyo is a major e-commerce email marketing platform with deep store integrations and advanced features.
+Bento is a simpler alternative for behavioral email.
 The right choice depends entirely on your business model.
 See our Klaviyo comparison for more.

 E-commerce Capabilities